The criminal courts

 Criminal Records (Clean Slate) Act 2004, ss 14, 19

-In some situations the clean slate scheme doesn’t apply, even though you meet the conditions for the scheme (see above).
+The clean slate scheme doesn’t apply in some situations, even though you meet the conditions for the scheme (see above).

 You’re not entitled to conceal your criminal record, and government agencies can disclose your criminal record, if for example: